Vanille-N/meander.typ/ROADMAP.md

 - [ ] line spacing not properly updated when par.leading changes
 - [ ] very small text (4pt) is only ever threaded two lines at a time
 - [ ] send content to one specific container
+- [ ] priority levels to fill boxes in a different order than they were defined

 ## Performance
 - [ ] Dichotomy in bisection